Have you recently learnt about the government help to save account and want to know if it’s right for you?

-It allows those entitled to the scheme to get an extra 50p per £1 in savings they deposit over 4 years.
+The basics of the scheme is that allows those entitled to get an extra 50p per £1 in savings they deposit over 4 years.

 So, let’s discuss what you need to know about the Universal Credit Help to Save Account.

 You are eligible for a Help To Save account if you’re;

 Claiming Universal Credit and your household earned £569.22 or more from paid work in your previous monthly assessment period.

 Entitled to Working Tax Credits and receiving Child Tax Credits.

 You’ll need to be living in the UK to apply for the help to save scheme.